 Archaeological Curation Facility Staff

-Dr. Jacob Fisher is an assistant professor of anthropology and the NAGPRA Director for the Archaeological Curation Facility.
+Dr. Jacob Fisher is an Associate Professor of Anthropology and the Director for the Archaeological Curation Facility.
 He received his doctorate in anthropology from the University of Washington.
 As a zooarchaeologist, Dr. Fisher studies animal bones from sites in California and the Great Basin to provide a greater understanding of past relationships between humans and animals, such as hunting and cooking practices.
 Dr. Fisher’s interest in Native American relationships with archaeologists began in his undergraduate years, and was further developed as a graduate student working at the Burke Museum of Natural History and Culture in Seattle on NAGPRA repatriations.

 Wendy J. Nelson, Ph.D.

 Dr. Nelson is the NAGPRA Research Specialist at the Archaeological Curation Facility.
 She is responsible for reviewing archaeological collections, conducting archival research, and writing summary reports for projects that fall under NAGPRA, as well as participating in NAGPRA consultations with tribes and repatriation of human remains and funerary objects.
 Dr. Nelson received her doctorate in anthropology with a major emphasis in archaeology from the University of California, Davis.
 Her areas of interest include prehistoric diet and nutrition, the archaeology of gender and children, and California Native American ethnohistory.